RiverOnVenus/linux-ek/README.md

 # Check if TT CPU Scheduler is enabled

-This start-up message should appear in the kernel ring buffer when Baby in enabled, use:
+This start-up message should appear in the kernel ring buffer when TT in enabled, use:

 ```
 # dmesg | grep -i 'TT CPU'